-Why do you want to build new?
+Why do you want to a renewed Central Library?

 The building is old, and its systems and structures are failing.
 Library services are being impacted by the limitations of the current building.